Skip to main content

 Top 5 Multi-Asset Brokers for US Stocks, ETFs, and Options from Pakistan

-Pakistan-based investors looking beyond PSX usually end up comparing a small group of international brokers and introducing brokers.
-The better fit depends on whether you value direct global access, lower commissions, easier support, or a broker setup that feels less intimidating at the start.
+When you look beyond PSX for global exposure, you usually narrow it down to a handful of international brokers and introducing brokers.
+Your better fit depends on what you actually value: direct global access, lower commissions, easier support, or a setup that feels less intimidating on day one.

 This guide compares 5 popular global brokers Pakistanis often ask about: